wangmeiqi/ractive/README.md

 If you'd like to include an example in your issue, [this fiddle](https://jsfiddle.net/evschris/wxc00vup/) has a convenient minimal setup that has easily switchable Ractive versions.

+Ractive has a two-version support policy, where the last two released series are actively maintained.
+See the [support/maintenance policy](./SUPPORT.md) for more info.

 ## Contributing